flexdinesh/keystone-static-blog/README.md

 ## Getting started

 The project is a monorepo with Keystone server in `keystone-server` workspace and the next frontend in `blog-sleek` (any `blog-{theme}`) workspace.

+You will need to have [yarn MacOS install using Homebrew](https://formulae.brew.sh/formula/yarn) installed in your machine to get started.

 1. `yarn` at project root installs the dependencies for the server and all theme templates.